AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/Integrating_C_functions.md

 1. Create a JSFL file that calls the functions.

 2. Run the JSFL file from the Commands menu in the Flash authoring environment.
-For more information, see ["Sample DLL implementation" on page 595](../C-Level_Extensibility/Integrating_C_functions.md).
+For more information, see ["Sample DLL implementation"](#Sample-DLL-implementation).

 ### C-level extensibility and the JavaScript interpreter